MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/azure-hybrid-benefit.md

 # Azure Hybrid Benefit for Windows Server

-Azure Hybrid Benefit for Windows Server allows you to make significant savings on Windows Server virtual machines (VMs) running in Azure by using your on-premises Windows Server licenses with [Software Assurance](https://www.microsoft.com/licensing/licensing-programs/software-assurance-by-benefits) or a subscription license.
-With this benefit, you only need to pay for the infrastructure costs of the virtual machine because the license for Windows Server is covered by the Software Assurance benefit.
-The benefit is applicable to both Standard and Datacenter editions of Windows Server and is available across all Azure regions and sovereign clouds.
+Azure Hybrid Benefit for Windows Server allows you to make significant savings on Windows Server virtual machines (VMs) running in Azure by using your on-premises Windows Server licenses with [Software Assurance](https://www.microsoft.com/licensing/licensing-programs/software-assurance-by-benefits).
+With Azure Hybrid Benefit, you only need to pay for the infrastructure costs of the virtual machine because the license for Windows Server is covered by Software Assurance.
+Software Assurance is only available as part of a commercial licensing agreement.
+To learn more about Software Assurance and with which agreements it is available, see [Benefits of Software Assurance](https://www.microsoft.com/licensing/licensing-programs/software-assurance-by-benefits).

+:::image type="content" source="media/ahb01.png" alt-text="Windows V M cost structure":::

+Azure Hybrid Benefit is applicable to both Standard and Datacenter editions of Windows Server and is available across all Azure regions and sovereign clouds.
 It also includes VMs with additional software such as SQL Server or third-party marketplace software.
-You can save further on the infrastructure costs with [Azure Reserved Virtual Machine Instances](https://azure.microsoft.com/pricing/reserved-vm-instances/) by reserving virtual machines in advance.
+You can save further on the infrastructure costs with [Azure Reserved Virtual Machine Instances](https://azure.microsoft.com/pricing/reserved-vm-instances/) by reserving VMs in advance.

-:::image type="content" source="media/ahb01.png" alt-text="Windows V M cost structure":::

 ## Rules and use cases